BABABUSOLA/BABABUSOLA/README.md

 ---

 ## 🔭 I’m currently working on...
-- Building scalable cloud infrastructure and enterprise applications at Prunedge Technologies.
+- Building scalable cloud infrastructure and enterprise applications at Radically Digital.
 - Developing new features and optimizing codebases for various web applications.
 - Mentoring junior developers to help them grow in their software engineering careers.

 ## 🌱 I’m currently learning...
+- Exploring new JavaScript frameworks and tools.
 - Advanced cloud architecture and security strategies.
 - Improving my knowledge in AI/ML technologies and their applications.
-- Exploring new JavaScript frameworks and tools.

 ## 👯 I’m looking to collaborate on...
 - Open-source projects that have a positive social impact.